pcanella/vcr/instantiate_new_vcr.md

 * **el**: the initial element selector string ( ex: "videoPlayer" as an ID).
 NOT the instance of the video player itself (which is vcr.player)
 * **player:** the instance of the vcr player's iframe.
 Used for event listeners on the VCR object.
 Example: `vcr.player.addEventListener`
+* **videoData:** Instance data for video.
+Response depends on whether it is YouTube or Vimeo.